1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/operating_systems.md

 (also called a _process descriptor_).

 ### APIs

+These APIs, in some form, are available on any modern operating system.

+- Create
+- Destroy
+- Wait
+- Miscellaneous Control
+- Status

 - The `fork()` system call is used to create a new process.
 - The `wait()` system call is used by a parent to wait for a child process to finish what it has been doing.